-Searches for the specified executable program, returning the full path name to the program if it is found, and returning None if not.
-Searches the specified path, the value of the calling environment's PATH (env['ENV']['PATH']), or the user's current external PATH (os.environ['PATH']) by default.
-On Windows systems, searches for executable programs with any of the file extensions listed in the specified pathext, the calling environment's PATHEXT (env['ENV']['PATHEXT']) or the user's current PATHEXT (os.environ['PATHEXT']) by default.
+Searches for the specified executable program, returning the full path name to the program if it is found, else None.
+Searches the value of the path keyword argument, or if None (the default) the value of the calling environment's PATH (env['ENV']['PATH']).
+If path is None and the env['ENV']['PATH'] key does not exist, the user's current external PATH (os.environ['PATH']) is used as fallback.

+On Windows systems, searches for executable programs with any of the file extensions listed in the pathext keyword argument, or if None (the default) the calling environment's PATHEXT (env['ENV']['PATHEXT']).
+The user's current external PATHEXT (os.environ['PATHEXT']) is used as a fallback if pathext is None and the key env['ENV']['PATHEXT'] does not exist.

 Will not select any path name or names in the specified reject list, if any.